A LIST OF SOUN (KINGS) OF OGBOMOSO FROM THE BEGINNING TILL DATE

 If it is said or argued that old Oyo became known to the outside world in the 1600 and Ogbomoso as being discussed was established in that century, Ogbomoso can also be said to have begun from the beginning of “Oyo-Ile” (Old Oyo Empire).

-“Egbe Alongo” (Alongo Society) became a sort of military pact to ward off any attacker or for defence against Sunmomi (or slave raiders) that was growing at this time.
+“Egbe Alongo” (Alongo Society) became a sort of military pact to ward off any attacker or for defense against Sunmomi (or slave raiders) that was growing at this time.
 Ogunlola Ogundiran stood up against the slave traders and defeated them for good.

 Ogunlola Ogundiran was also lucky to have a wife named Lorungbekun Esuola.
-Lorungbekun Esuola, the wife of Ogunlola Ogundiran, was equally found not to be only enterprising in terms of preparing good meals or food and drinks (of sekete wine) prepared from sorghum or mullet or guinea corn but also very accommodating to those who visited her husband, Ogunlola Ogundiran (Soun)
+Lorungbekun Esuola, the wife of Ogunlola Ogundiran, was equally found not to be only enterprising in terms of preparing good meals or food and drinks (of sekete wine) prepared from sorghum or millet or guinea corn but also very accommodating to those who visited her husband, Ogunlola Ogundiran (Soun)

 One is not sure but it is likely that because Ogunlola provided some leadership quality, the Alongo society and indeed other later arrivals began to recognize his leadership style and suzerainty, or maybe because of his wife’s skills of selfless hospitality that used to compel people to gather at Ogunlola Ogundiran’s place to settle eat, drink and settled disputes, or was there a consensus agreement to make him assume leadership roles?